NG-NEST/ng-nest/lib/ng-nest/ui/steps/examples/en_US/default/status/readme.md

 ---
 order: 7
-label: '节点状态'
+label: 'Node status'
 ---

-使用 `status` 来设置当前激活节点的状态。
+Use `status` to set the status of the currently active node.